 At this point the consultant and I, had spent close to a year working on paper trading.
 I had learned a lot about investing and I was ready to begin using actual capital.
 My lender was in place, I had a small income from my bonds and a handful of dividend paying stocks, and two employees; a consultant to help guide me and an accountant to answer tax questions and do my taxes.

 It was at this point that the consultant and I decided it was time to get new shareholders into my business.
-Part of the reason buy and hold was such a successful strategy was that while some investors do benefit from it (depending on what stock they buy), it was fantastic for businesses as they could raise capital and increase their businesses by issuing shares that would be picked up in the market place by eager investors who quickly parted with their money hoping that those shares would grow in value as the underlying business grew.
+Part of the reason buy and hold was at one time such a successful strategy, was that while some investors did benefit from it (depending on what stock they bought), it was fantastic for businesses as they could raise capital and increase their businesses by issuing shares that would be picked up in the market place by eager investors who quickly parted with their money hoping that those shares would grow in value as the underlying business grew.
 Since so many investors were sold on the “buy and hold” strategy, this meant that companies that issued stock had underlying support of their stock from all those buy and hold investors.
 Many held on despite bear markets, oil crisis, wild inflation, more bear markets, credit crisis and natural disasters.
-Basically “buy and hold” is very good for companies and the stock markets.
+Basically “buy and hold” is very good for companies and the stock markets but perhaps not quite as good for actual investors, depending on what stocks they bought and held..

-The same strategy for the stocks I held.
+The same strategy for the stocks I held when I sold covered calls.
 My consultant had shown me that while I could get the dividend payments by holding on to the shares, he explained how other investors would be willing to pay me for the right to take my shares at a predetermined price and time, should I be willing to do this.
 He had explained how with covered calls, it would force me to sell my shares, capture the gain and then reassess the stock position and determine its viability for another repeat performance.

 Every chart he held up showed how companies go up and down in value.
 Some took months and others took years, but I had been surprised at how many stocks really didn’t appreciate by much over the long haul.
 By selling out repeatedly and by timing the selling to be a couple of months after dividends payouts, I could guarantee myself some additional income and the dividend which could be put back into my “business”.